 The results of these audits are included in the State's Annual Financial Report and the annual Statewide Single Audit Report.
-This report summarizes the fiscal year 2022 audits, which went from July 1, 2021, to June 30, 2022.
+This report summarizes the audits of fiscal year 2023, which went from July 1, 2022, to June 30, 2023.